AlexsLemonade/sc-data-integration/scripts/README.md

 Rscript add-rms-celltypes.R
 ```

-If using the defauls in `add-rms-celltypes.R`, the SCE objects with the new `celltype` column will be stored in `results/scpca/celltype_sce`.
+If using the defaults in `add-rms-celltypes.R`, the SCE objects with the new `celltype` column will be stored in `results/scpca/celltype_sce`.
 These can also be found in the S3 bucket, `s3://sc-data-integration/scpca/celltype_sce`.